On a family of unitary representations of mapping class groups: Introduction

 where $\Delta^{\phi_i}_{\mathcal{X}}(\alpha) = \ell_{\mathcal{X}}(\alpha)-\ell_{{\phi_i.\mathcal {X}}}(\alpha)$ and $\ell_{\mathcal{X}}(\alpha)$ is the geodesic length of $\alpha$. \end{corollary}

-For the unitary representations associated to the discrete measures on the space of measured foliations, although some of them are irreducible and some are reducible, we will make it clear that actually the irreducible components appearing in the reducible ones are them irreducible ones from \cite{Paris2002} (See Proposition \ref{proposition:irreducible}).
-We then use the same method of the main theorem, combined with the results in \cite{BridsonHarpe},\cite{BKKO},\cite{BekkaKalantar}, to give a classification for a family of quasi-regular unitary representations, which is a stronger version of Corollary 5.5 in \cite{Paris2002}.
-Recall that, given two unitary representations $(\pi, \mathcal{H}), (\phi, \mathcal{K})$ of a discrete group $G$, $\pi$ is {\it weakly contained} in $\phi$ if for every $\xi$ in $\mathcal{H}$, every finite subset $Q$ of $G$ and $\epsilon > 0$, there exist $\eta_1,...,\eta_n$ in $\mathcal{K}$ such that
+For unitary representations associated to discrete measures on the space of measured foliations, some of them are irreducible and some are reducible.
+We will discuss irreducible decompositions (See Proposition \ref{proposition:irreducible}).
+We will also use the same method as in the proof of the main theorem, combined with recent results in \cite{BridsonHarpe},\cite{BKKO},\cite{BekkaKalantar}, to give a classification for a family of quasi-regular unitary representations, which is a stronger version of Corollary 5.5 in \cite{Paris2002}.
+Recall that, given two unitary representations $(\pi, \mathcal{H})$ and $(\phi, \mathcal{K})$ of a discrete group $G$, $\pi$ is {\it weakly contained} in $\phi$ if for every $\xi$ in $\mathcal{H}$, every finite subset $Q$ of $G$ and $\epsilon > 0$, there exist $\eta_1,...,\eta_n$ in $\mathcal{K}$ such that